The best way to not get yourself or your loved ones sick is to stay home. Organize virtual get-togethers if you can.

 But you might find yourself needing to travel for an emergency.
 If you must travel, you can reduce your risk for getting or spreading COVID-19.

 Think about the risk of traveling

 When you are around others, you increase your risk of getting COVID-19 and passing it on to your loved ones.
 The more people, the greater the risk.
-Consider how important it is to gather in-person this year.

 Right now, the entire country is experiencing a major surge in COVID-19 cases and hospitalizations.
 Know how widespread COVID-19 is in the area you are planning to visit.
 The more cases at your destination, the more likely you are to get infected during travel.
 You can then spread the virus to others when you return.
 See the CDC’s map of the number of cases in the last 7 days by state.

 Consider the risk to yourself, the people you live with, and the people you will see.
 Older adults and people with certain health conditions are at a higher risk for severe illness from COVID-19.
 The safest way to see them is to talk on the phone or online.

 Reconsider your trip if you are traveling with someone who cannot wear a face covering consistently.
 This includes children under 2.
 They should not be wearing face masks since they might suffocate.

 If you feel sick, stay home and do not travel.
 You can get tested for COVID-19 at various locations in SF.
 Wait for a negative result before you leave.